jwkoelewijn/consul-clojure/README.md

 ## License

 Copyright © 2015 Benjamin Poweski

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Copyright © 2018- Nedap

+This program and the accompanying materials are made available under the terms of the [Eclipse Public License 2.0](https://www.eclipse.org/legal/epl-2.0)